1. Applying for Financial Assistance

 Financial Services uses the FAFSA to award Federal Financial Assistance, including Federal grants, Federal student loans, Federal Work-Study, and optional Parent PLUS loan offers.
 Most awards are offered based on financial need established by completion of the FAFSA, the availability of funds, and Financial Aid Satisfactory Academic Progress (SAP).

 Federal Direct Loan programs offer lower interest rates and more flexible repayment plans than private education loans.
 The student’s eligibility for Federal Direct Loans is included in the financial aid award notification.
-To receive a Federal Direct subsidized and/or unsubsidized loan, if not already completed, students must complete Direct Loan Entrance Counseling and a Direct Loan Master Promissory Note (MPN).
+To receive a Federal Direct subsidized and/or unsubsidized loan, if not already completed for loans received at OU in a prior year, students must complete Direct Loan Entrance Counseling and a Direct Loan Master Promissory Note (MPN).

 In some cases a Federal Direct PLUS Loan will be offered to the parent of a dependent undergraduate student or to a graduate student, as an additional, optional loan.
 To apply for the PLUS loan, the parent or graduate student needs to complete a Request for a PLUS Loan and a Master Promissory Note, if not already completed.
 The deadline to initiate a PLUS Loan is December 1 for a Fall only loan; April 1 for a winter only loan; April 1 for a combination fall/winter loan; and two weeks before the last day of the summer session for which the loan is intended for a summer loan.